okayama1/ETC5513_assignment3/README.md

 # Assignment 3

 This is the repo for ETC5513 Assignment 3 due on Monday May 10 at 1:00pm (Melbourne time).
+Please use the template and data provided in this repo.

 # The Goals of The Assignment: